eigerco/polka-storage/docs/src/pallets/storage-provider.md

 Storage Provider registration is the first extrinsic that any storage provider has to call, without being registered, the other extrinsics will return an error.

 Before a storage provider can register, they need to set up a [PeerId](https://docs.libp2p.io/concepts/fundamentals/peers/#peer-id).
-This [PeerId](https://docs.libp2p.io/concepts/fundamentals/peers/#peer-id)is used in the p2p network to connect to the storage provider.
+This [PeerId](https://docs.libp2p.io/concepts/fundamentals/peers/#peer-id) is used in the p2p network to connect to the storage provider.

 | Name                     | Description                                                                            |
 | ------------------------ | -------------------------------------------------------------------------------------- |